 M5 Director |

-Set up the job architecture via the settings
+Set up the job architecture in the settings

 To set up the job architecture via the Personio settings, follow these steps:

-- Click Create new job to add the Job name, and select the related Job family and Job track and Job level.
+- Click Create new job to add the Job name, and select the job family, track and level.

 - When setting a global band, define the minimum, maximum and mid-value (optional) for the job.

-- When setting a band per office, define the minimum, maximum and mid-value for the job per office to account for location-specific differences.
+- When setting a band per workplace, define the minimum, maximum and mid-value for the job per workplace to account for location-specific differences.

-Set up the job architecture via the Import area
+Set up the job architecture using the Import area

-To set up the job architecture via the Import functionality, follow these steps:
+You can set up the job architecture using the import functionality.

-- In Choose import type, select either Job catalogue or Employees, as you can use both import files for job architecture import.
+- In Choose import type, select either Job catalog or Employees, as you can use both import files for a job architecture import.

 - In Download template, download the relevant template.